kek-chain/KEK/docs/Whitepaper.md

 ---
 # Genesis  File
 ___
-This docunment explains how KeK chain is Structured
+This document explains how KeK chain is Structured

 ## What is a Genesis File